espoma/Kaggle_Titanic/README.md

 This is originally a Kaggle competition ([link](https://www.kaggle.com/c/titanic/overview)).

 ## Note
-The folder Kaggle_Titanic in this repo contains code from [Alessandro Dell'Orto](https://github.com/lept1).
+The folder Kaggle_Titanic within this repo contains code from [Alessandro Dell'Orto](https://github.com/lept1).
 All the remaining code is from myself.

 ## Acknowledgements
 Thanks to [Alessandro Dell'Orto](https://github.com/lept1), for useful discussions about this dataset and more.